-Prepare to advance your career.
-Become an agent of change.
+Advance your career — and become an agent of change.

 Design Thriving Organizations

-Do you want to expand your leadership skills?
-Are you interested in achieving change within your organization or community?
-The Master of Arts in Organizational Development and Leadership (MA-ODL) helps you acquire the skills and theoretical knowledge to become a competent and confident leader.
+The Master of Arts in Organizational Development and Leadership (MA-ODL) gives you the skills and theoretical knowledge to become a competent and confident leader.
 Study theories that describe how complex organizational systems work.
 Discover how you can use systems thinking, intervention methodologies, and design thinking to effectively address complex challenges.
 Explore processes that improve your collaboration, creativity, and compassion to help you become a more effective agent of change.

 Advance Your Career